dennyzhang/architect.dennyzhang.com/design-feature/review-deployment-credential/README.md

-# Design: In Deployment Pipeline, How To Support Customizing DB Password?     :BLOG:Medium:
+# Design: In Deployment Pipeline, How To Support Customizing DB Password?     :Feature:

 ---